-Characteristics Frequency Percentage (%)
+Characteristics Response Frequency Percentage (%)

-Prevalence Yes 135 80.4
+Prevalence Yes 135 80.4%

-No 33 19.6
+No 33 19.6%

-Total 168 100.0
+Total 168 100.0%

-Searching frequency Never 1 0.6
+Searching Frequency Never 1 0.6%

-Rarely 19 11.3
+Rarely 19 11.3%

-Sometimes 85 50.6
+Sometimes 85 50.6%

-Often 46 27.4
+Often 46 27.4%

-Always 17 10.1
+Always 17 10.1%

-Total 168 100.0
+Total 168 100.0%

-Prevalence and Searching Frequency of Health Information Seeking eHealth Literacy

-A one-sample t-test revealed the mean of eHealth literacy among the respondents against the mid-test value of 3.00.
-The eHealth literacy mean among respondents (M = 3.60, SD = 0.86) was moderately high at t (167) = 9.19, p = 0.0, with a minimum score of 3.34 and a maximum score of 3.71.
+A one-sample t-test was conducted to compare the mean eHealth literacy score of respondents against a test value of 3.00, representing a neutral or mid-point score.
+The results, as presented in Table 4, indicated that the overall eHealth literacy among the respondents was moderately high (M = 3.60, SD = 0.86), which was significantly higher than the mid-point value, t(167) = 9.19, p < .001.

 Item 2, "I know how to use the Internet to answer my health questions", rated highest among the rest of the statements, while responses regarding confidence in using the information were lowest on the statement "I feel confident in using information from the Internet to make health decisions."

 Nevertheless, the overall statistical mean signified a generally high level of health literacy on the Internet among the respondents, which suggests that they have a good understanding of how to use the Internet to find health information.
 This is important, as it means that people are able to find accurate and reliable health information online.

 However, the values indicate that the degree to which respondents have the ability is still insufficient.
 This is in line with the National Survey and the study by Wong et al. (2022), which suggested that despite having the ability to acquire information with ease, the capacity to appraise and process the quality and make consequent health decision-making following the said information is still lacking.

 Thus, despite the availability of information, ease of access and searching confidence measure using the survey, eHealth literacy is not sufficiently considered to be high.